This kind of drug is known as a diuretic.

 - how you react to the first dose

-The strength of each dose will be dictated by the product, although the standard starting doses for all forms are as follows:
+The strength of each dose will be dictated by the product and what you're taking it for.
+The usual dosing ranges for treating high blood pressure are as follows:

-- Aged 0 to 5 months: 10 to 30 milligrams (mg) per day taken by mouth in 1 or 2 equally divided doses
+- Aged 0 to 5 months: 10 to 30 milligrams (mg) per day taken by mouth in 1 or 2 equally divided doses.
+Don't give more than 375mg per day.

-- Aged 6 to 23 months: 10 to 20 mg per day taken by mouth in 1 or 2 equally divided doses
+- Aged 6 to 23 months: 10 to 20 mg per day taken by mouth in 1 or 2 equally divided doses.
+Don't give more than 375mg per day.

-- Aged 2 to 12 years: 10 to 20 mg per day taken by mouth in 1 or 2 equally divided doses
+- Aged 2 to 12 years: 10 to 20 mg per day taken by mouth in 1 or 2 equally divided doses.
+Don't give more than 1000mg per day.

 Doctors may prescribe a lower starting dose for people over the age of 65 years.
 The doctor who prescribed the medicine will monitor symptoms and side effects and adjust the dose where necessary.